notJustus/notJustus/README.md

 ### Hi there 👋

-I am a Computer Science student in his last bachelor's year.
+I am a Artificial Intelligence student in his last master's year.
 On my profile, you can find various projects I did during my university degree and in my free time.
 Check them out!

 ## 🎓 &nbsp;University Projects
 <details>